maelvls/gh-to-jira/README.md

 - Duplicate detection relies on the environment field containing `<owner>/<repo>#<n>`.
 The bot rewrites that field each cycle, so leave the “(do not edit this)” marker in place.
 - Jira issue properties could theoretically hold the GitHub identifiers, but making them searchable requires an administrator to configure entity-property indexing.
 Using the environment field avoids that administrative step.
 - Summaries and descriptions are only set on initial creation; subsequent syncs leave them untouched so you can edit them freely.
+- **Status transitions**: The bot only performs status transitions that are available in your Jira workflow.
+If a transition isn't available, it logs a warning and continues without error.
+Make sure your Jira workflow allows the transitions you need (e.g., "To Do" ↔ "Done", "In Progress" ↔ "Done").

 Mapping details
 - **Summary**: `<repo>#<number>: <GitHub title>` (truncated to fit Jira’s limits).
 Feel free to tweak the descriptive text after the prefix.